 - Induction plate for cooking

 An average-size home uses 5-7,000 watts of power for essential items.
-The Yeti 3000 is one of the most powerful indoor generators on the market and delivers just over 3,000Wh of power, so you’re going to have to prioritize.
+The Yeti 3000 is one of the most powerful indoor generators on the market and delivers just over 3,000Wh of power, so you’ll have to prioritize.

 Power and Battery Size